-68 Regulation (EC) no 1606/2002 of the European Parliament and of the Council of 19 July 2002 on the application of 69 "Taking into account the discussions with the Directorate-General for Competition of the European Commission,
+$^{^{68}}$ Regulation (EC) no 1606/2002 of the European Parliament and of the Council of 19 July 2002 on the application of international accounting standards

-2. Presidential decree issued on October 16, 2020 (Law Decree, Annex 15.215) The sale of the non-performing loan to AMCO was approved with a decree issued by the President of the Italian Council of Ministers on October 16, 2020 (Law Decree, Annex 15.215).
-According to the text of the decree, "starting from the end of 2018, the Ministry of Economy and Finance, the management of AMCO, and the management of Banca MPS explored the feasibility of an extraordinary transaction (hereinafter the 'Derisking Operation') involving a non-proportional demerger from Banca MPS to AMCO (hereinafter the 'Demerger') of a business unit consisting, on the asset side, of a portion of non- performing loans and deferred tax assets ('DTAs'), and, on the liability side, of debt and equity (the 'Business Unit')" (Law Decree, Annex 15.215, translation).
-No public reference was made by MPS to a tender process or any explanation provided as to how MPS selected AMCO as its counterparty of choice for the sale, or whether any other prospective buyers were considered.
-3. MPS financial statement as of June 30, 2020, published on August 12, 2020 (MPS, Annex 9.37) The evidence indicates that in 2020, MPS's auditors (PwC) drew attention to the Bank's assumption of preparing the financial statements on a "going concern"70 basis, thereby highlighting the situation of potential financial distress and lack of capital.
+69 "Taking into account the discussions with the Directorate-General for Competition of the European Commission, conducted by MPS, AMCO, and the Ministry in order to verify the absence of State aid elements in the Derisking Operation-under the conditions and terms represented by the parties involved-and the corresponding positive feedback received" (Law Decree, Annex 15.215)

+No public reference was made by MPS to a tender process or any explanation provided as to how MPS selected AMCO as its counterparty of choice for the sale, or whether any other prospective buyers were considered. r r 3.
+MPS financial statement as of June 30, 2020, published on August 12, 2020 (MPS, Annex 9.37) The evidence indicates that in 2020, MPS's auditors (PwC) drew attention to the Bank's assumption of preparing the financial statements on a "going concern"70 basis, thereby highlighting the situation of potential financial distress and lack of capital.
+4. MPS financial statement as of September 30, 2020, published on November 13, 2020 (MPS, Annex 9.38) The evidence indicates that MPS was facing (once again) a new "capital shortfall" of such magnitude that it undermined the assumption of business continuity, rendering the bank viable only in light of unspecified commitments by the MEF to provide the necessary capital support in the future to